Addressing AI Tool Use in Classes

 Design assignments that critique and reflect on AI use

 Use of GenAI is becoming commonplace in the workplace.
-Before students are asked to asked to use AI for a job, we can help them better understand what AI is capable of doing and the risks of over-reliance on large language models that simply spout the "most likely answer" with a confidence that doesn't allow for bias, uncertainty, or edge cases that exist no matter what probability has to say.
+Before students are asked to use AI for a job, we can help them better understand what AI is capable of doing and the risks of over-reliance on large language models that simply spout the "most likely answer" with a confidence that doesn't allow for bias, uncertainty, or edge cases that exist no matter what probability has to say.
 If you have the bandwidth, making AI use an active part of your course can help students in the long run.

 Starter suggestions: